My opponent, Julianne Young, has joined the anarchist COVID-19 deniers who have protested Governor Little's emergency orders.

 Over and over again, I would emphasize to the scouts in my care that freedom is not free, that if they enjoyed a right it was because someone else had sacrificed for that right or someone else had fulfilled their constitutional obligations to provide that right.
 For example, we cannot obtain our right to a jury trial if no one is required to serve on the jury.

 In declaring Governor Little’s emergency orders unconstitutional, the so-called Idaho Freedom Foundation shows that the kind of freedom they desire is freedom from their constitutional obligations to follow centuries-old laws mandating quarantine and social distancing during infectious emergencies.
 The so-called Idaho Freedom Foundation mistakenly believes that the completely unfettered freedom of travel is more important than other Idahoans’ right to life itself.

 The Soldier’s Creed of the US Army states, “I will never leave a fallen comrade.”

-Only a coward would leave behind a fellow injured soldier, and only cowards such as the so-called Idaho Freedom Foundation would advocate resisting Governor Little’s social distancing orders and abandoning our first responders, healthcare workers, and others when there is limited PPE available and when they are risking their lives for ours.
+Only a coward would leave behind a fellow injured soldier, and only cowards such as the so-called Idaho Freedom Foundation would advocate resisting Governor Little’s emergency orders and abandoning our first responders, healthcare workers, and others during times when there is limited PPE available or when hospitals are in danger of becoming overwhelmed.

 For more information, please read: